singhrajkr/CypressJs/README.md

 ## How you can make this better
-You can add some generic commands or may be plugins Feel free to Raise Pull Request.
+You can add some generic commands or may be plugins Feel free to Raise Pull Request to Master branch.
 If you face any difficulties while using this project.
 Please reachout to me via LinkedIn or Twitter.